textmagic/textmagic-rest-python-v2/docs/TextMagicApi.md

 Carrier Lookup

-This API call allows you to retrieve additional information about a phone number: region-specific phone number formatting, carrier, phone type (landline/mobile) and country information.  > Numbers must be checked one by one.
+<a class=\"try-sandbox-link\" href=\"http://sandbox.textmagictesting.com/#/Lookup/doCarrierLookup\" target=\"_blank\">Try in sandbox</a><br>This API call allows you to retrieve additional information about a phone number: region-specific phone number formatting, carrier, phone type (landline/mobile) and country information.  > Numbers must be checked one by one.
 You cannot check multiple numbers in one request.

 ### Example
 ```python